NixOS/rfcs/rfcs/0166-nix-formatting.md

   - Empty lists and attribute sets are written as`[ ]` and`{ }`, respectively.
 - Lists and attribute sets with multiple items are liberally expanded.
   - They can only be on a single line if they fit on the line and contain few enough elements.
-  - As described under [Binders](#binders) below, nested attribute sets are always expanded.
+  - As described under [bindings](#bindings) below, nested attribute sets are always expanded.

 **Examples**